 Pattern Specs

-Block and Cable Throw #29, Vogue Knitting Magazine
+Pattern: Block and Cable Throw #29, Vogue Knitting Magazine

 Yarn: KnitPicks Swish Superwash Wool in Sand Dune(18 balls)